gbourdin/ansible-osmc-setup/README.md

 dpkg: error: 2 expected programs not found in PATH or not executable
 Note: root's PATH should usually contain /usr/local/sbin, /usr/sbin and /sbin
 ```

+* rtorrent 0.9.7 is out, but it's not compatible with sickchill so config
+has been downgraded to 0.9.6 for now.
+(There's an issue on the sickchill side
+that needs to be addressed)